Harsha-Indukuri/CP/README.md

-Solutions to some problems from the Problem Set in codeforces
+My solutions to problems from codeforces